Adult Recognition FAQs

 The same requirements for the nomination exist including submission of the nomination forms and letters of recommendation.
 The handbook and nomination forms will be available on line and in all service centers.

 No. These awards are for volunteer adult members of GSUSA.
 Staff is recognized in other ways.

 6. When do I need to have the nomination turned in, and who gets it?

 Please look at the handbook for the specific dates for the award you are considering.
-In general, the awards which are presented at the council award event must be received at a service center by the second Friday in December.
+In general, the awards which are presented at the council award event must be received online or at a service center by the second Friday in january.

 This gives the committee time to review the nominations, inform the Board on nominations, and order the appropriate award.
 Other awards may have due dates established by the service unit.

 If a pin or patch needs to be ordered through the council, then the order needs 30 days.
 This may mean the nomination form is needed 45 days in advance of the date of presentation.
 Always check to be sure.